 Your music choices influence customers’ mood and physical pace.
 Slow music makes them walk slowly, but it might make them sleepy too, depending on the time of day.
 Fast music makes customers move or chew faster, but feeling rushed can make some people feel stressed.

 In 2021, researchers tried to find an ideal tempo.
-They conducted three studies about music and the purchase behavior of people inside fast food restaurants.
+They conducted three studies about music and the purchasing behavior of people inside fast food restaurants.

 They found that fast-paced music made people feel more alert and aroused, which made the food more enticing and the customers more likely to buy.
 Studies like this suggest that fast music could work almost anywhere to encourage people to buy.